Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Answer Area**

 *   **Feature usage:** **User Flows**
-    *   *Reasoning:* **User Flows** visualizes the paths users take through your application.
-It helps you understand which features are used and the sequence in which users interact with different parts of your site.
+    *   **User Flows** visualizes the paths users take through your application. **It helps you understand which features** are used and the sequence in which users interact with different parts of your site.
 *   **Number of people who used the actions and its features:** **Users**
-    *   *Reasoning:* The **Users** tool provides data on the count of unique individuals who interact with your application, allowing you to see how many distinct people are using specific actions or features.
+    *   The **Users** tool provides data on the count of unique individuals who interact with your application, allowing you to see how many distinct people are using specific actions or features.
 *   **The effect that the performance of the application has on the usage of a page or a feature:** **Impact**
-    *   *Reasoning:* The **Impact** tool is specifically designed to analyze how various properties—most notably performance metrics like page load times—affect conversion rates and the frequency of feature usage.
+    *   The **Impact** tool is specifically designed to analyze how various properties—most notably performance metrics like page load times—affect conversion rates and the frequency of feature usage.

-### Question - 13
+### Question - 13 💩💩💩

 Your company is building a mobile app that targets Android and iOS devices.
 Your team uses Azure DevOps to manage all work items and release cycles.
 You need to recommend a solution to perform the following tasks: